browserengineering/book/book/reflow.md

     assigning the `x` and `y` fields on the `BlockLayout`.
 Plus, it must call `layout2` on its children.

-Now that we\'ve got `BlockLayout` sorted, let\'s move on to text, input, and line layout working.
+With `BlockLayout` sorted, let\'s move on to text, input, and line layout.
 I\'ll save inline layout to the very end.

 In `TextLayout`, the `layout` function does basically nothing, because everything happens in the constructor.
 We\'ll rename `layout` to